-Emergency and critical care theme
+Emergency care theme

-- Out-of-hospital cardiac arrest
+- Out-of-hospital cardiac arrest and emergency airway management

 - Acute pain management

-- The impact of drugs and alcohol
+- The impact of drugs and alcohol, and reducing their harms

-- Reducing avoidable hospital admissions.
+- Reducing avoidable hospital admissions

 Cluster randomised trial of the clinical and cost effectiveness of the i-gel supraglottic airway device versus tracheal intubation in the initial airway management of out-of-hospital cardiac arrest.